septentrio-gnss/MosaicTimecard/README.md

 Which in turn can be used to synchronise devices on the network.

 ## Purpose of the Mosaic RCB
-The Receiver Carrier Board (RCB) is a GNSS receiver board that provides PPS output and the TOD to the Time Card.
+The Receiver Carrier Board (RCB) is a GNSS receiver board that provides PPS output and the TOD (Time of Day) to the Time Card.
 The RCB board integrates mosaic-T bringing the value of resilience and accuracy to the timing community.

-The mosaic-T can be available on two RCB form factors: an M.2 (RCB) or in a traditional RCB form factor (well standarized by OCP-TAP).
+The mosaic-T is available in two RCB form factors: an M.2 (RCB) or in a traditional RCB form factor (well standarized by OCP-TAP).
+This project mainly documents the design with the traditional RCB form factor.
 This receiver carrier board provides PPS output coming from GNSS satellites.
 The route of this PPS signal originates from the Mosaic-T, then goes into the FPGA which does some filtering and correction.
 This in turn becomes an input for the oscillator.